 ARTS 474 Alternative Photographic Methods This course is about using photography, its methods, materials, and processes to make art in alternative forms - forms other than the straight silver gelatin print on the gallery wall.
 The course surveys alternative methods of presentation including the book, projection or computer screen, photo-sculpture, installation, and altered environment.
 Students also explore multiple techniques of direct manipulation of the image as well as the use of photographically derived images combined with other media.
-Prerequisite: ARTS 270, ARTS 371
+Prerequisites: ARTS 270, 299, 371.
+ARTS 481 Advanced Projects 2-D Computer Art Advanced 2-D electronic paint and design techniques are explored in depth.
+These include resolutionindependent layout and output, video and scanned input, image processing, simulated hand painting and drawing media, and 2-D animation such as multimedia presentations, TV graphics, and brochure layout.
+Prerequisites: ARTS 299, 380, 382.